Ken Utilization Layer: Hebbian Replay Within a Student's Ken for Adaptive Exercise Recommendation: Introduction

+However, modern KT algorithms often require extensive training on large, labeled student datasets to achieve robust performance \citep{sonkar2020qdkt,liu2023xes3g5m}.
+These models struggle to personalize effectively when evidence is limited, especially for students with atypical learning patterns or those entering from outside the training distribution \citep{wang2020generalizing,bai2025cskt}.
+Worse, they tend to collapse under curricular drift, where skills evolve over time or differ between institutions.
+This makes them ill-suited for exercise recommendation in real-world educational settings, where systems must adapt on-the-fly to sparse, individualized data, often without the luxury of large cohort histories.

+Three challenges are central to this problem.
+First, KT models trained on historical data often fail to adapt quickly or accurately to new students, limiting their value in cold-start scenarios.
+Second, forgetting is rarely modeled in a cognitively meaningful way; instead, decay is managed through ad hoc heuristics or replay buffers, adding computational overhead \citep{kurth2023replay,jeeveswaran2023birt,batra2024evcl}.
+Third, most KT systems rely on structured input formats with predefined topic labels (e.g., “fractions,” “grammar rules”), limiting their ability to handle richer, more authentic data types such as short-answer text or open-ended reasoning \citep{abdelrahman2023knowledge,zhou2024predictive}.

+We reframe the problem from predicting student correctness to selecting appropriate exercises for individual learners in real time, and we ground the solution in Complementary Learning Systems (CLS) theory.
+CLS posits a dual-memory architecture consisting of a fast-learning hippocampal system and a slower-learning neocortical system, balancing rapid adaptation with long-term generalization \citep{mcclelland1995there,kumaran2016learning}.
+Prior attempts to operationalize CLS in educational AI have often relied on complex architectures and backpropagation-based training, which limits scalability and interpretability \citep{ke2021achieving,wang2024comprehensive}.
+We propose KUL-Rec, built around a Ken Utilization Layer that couples learned linear transformations with a modern Hopfield associative memory.
+The memory is updated via a time-variant Hebbian rule with decay, a local and biologically plausible alternative to backpropagation \citep{centorrino2024modeling,remme2021hebbian}.
+To address sparse supervision in education settings, we introduce a Loss-aligned Internal Target method that analytically computes an ideal internal representation for each desired output, enabling continual personalization from limited feedback such as correctness signals.

+KUL-Rec supports both tabular logs and embedded short-answer responses, enabling exercise recommendation from minimal evidence and without reliance on cohort-wide training.
+Unlike traditional KT models, KUL-Rec does not store raw data, avoids replay, and adapts continually as students interact with the system.
+This makes it especially suited for practical deployment in settings where privacy, compute, or data availability is constrained.

-Empirically, KUL-KT outperforms strong deep KT baselines on ten public datasets and generalizes to graduate-level short-answer quizzes.
-Contributions include: (i) a biologically inspired KT model with Hebbian-updated Hopfield memory and decay for efficient continual learning; (ii) a gradient-guided weight-inversion method removing backpropagation through time; and (iii) cross-modal generalization with state-of-the-art performance on benchmarks and real-world data.
+Empirically, KUL-Rec outperforms deep KT baselines on ten public datasets when re-evaluated for exercise ranking, and shows strong generalization to graduate-level quizzes with open-text responses.
+Our contributions are fourfold: (i) a biologically inspired exercise recommender with Hebbian-updated Hopfield memory supporting continual personalization; (ii) a new analytical method for generating internal training targets from sparse supervision; (iii) demonstrated cross-modal generalization to diverse educational inputs with reduced computational cost and data requirements; and (iv) an ER-aligned evaluation protocol that extends standard rank metrics with a bidirectional ranking criterion and a percentile-based ZPD selection rule, plus reproducible candidate-bank construction for KT logs.